distantmagic/paddler/README.md

 `--management-dashboard-enable` flag.
 If enabled, it is available at the management server address under `/dashboard` path.

+#### Enabling Slots Endpoint

+> [!NOTE]
+> Available since v1.0.0

+By default, Paddler blocks access to `/slots` endpoint, even if it is enabled in `llama.cpp`, because it exposes a lot of sensistive information about the server, and should only be used internally.
+If you want to expose it anyway, you can use the `--slots-endpoint-enable` flag.

 #### Rewriting the `Host` Header
 .
 > [!NOTE]